pubkey/client-side-databases/README.md

 ## Metrics

-All metrics are measured via code in a browser test (chrome).
+All metrics are measured automatically via code in a browser tests (chrome).
 The results heavily depend on the developers device.
 You should compare the values relative to another and not as absolute values.
+Also you might want to create new metrics that better represent how you would use the respective database.

 You can reproduce these values by running `sh measure-metrics.sh` in the root folder.